galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 questions:
 - Is my single cell dataset a quality dataset?
 - How do I generate and annotate cell clusters?
 - How do I pick thresholds and parameters in my analysis?
-What's a 'reasonable' number, and will the world collapse if I pick the wrong one?
+What's a "reasonable" number, and will the world collapse if I pick the wrong one?
 objectives:
 - Interpret quality control plots to direct parameter decisions
 - Repeat analysis from matrix to clustering